Quality assurance of lecturers’ competences

-The individual programmes also run development projects to improve the quality of the teaching, often with the support of the Teaching and Learning Unit of Social Sciences.
+The individual programmes also run development projects to improve the quality of the teaching, often with the support of the educational advisors.
 The projects include, for example, the use of IT in education and the introduction of new forms of teaching.

 The dean is responsible for ensuring that academic employees have the right competences and experience in research and teaching.